bitethebullett/bitethebullett/README.md

 im not very energetic or great at talking to people and might come off as "dry" or disinterested sorry

-my wifi is really bad so i might disconnect and rejoin a lot . c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot DO NOT COPY ME
+c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot DO NOT COPY ME

 i block and hide people freely but itll only be temporary unless your REALLY weird